 Does YouTube pay for views from all countries?

 YouTube pays for views from any country where ads are served, but the rate varies wildly.
 A view from the US might be worth $0.01, while a view from India is worth $0.0003.
 This is driven by advertiser competition and purchasing power in each market.
-See our full CPM rates by country breakdown.
+For a full niche-by-niche view of what you should expect to earn, see what counts as a good YouTube CPM.

 How much do YouTube Shorts pay per view compared to regular videos?